 If you’re in a meeting with people you’ve just met and someone sneezes, you can rely on at least one person saying ‘bless you’.
 Sometimes the sneezer will respond, implicitly: ‘thank you for intending an improvement in my health, you really saved my bacon there’.

 But if you’re in a library or a train and someone sneezes, no-one says boo.
 Apparently you need to be introduced before you’re allowed to bless someone.
 We seem to be designed for limited empathy with strangers, or at least, staged engagement.

-I’m wondering if we could trial new social rituals that increase empathy without putting us at risk.
+It’d be great if we had a mechanism for trialling new social rituals that increase empathy without putting us at risk or obligation.